 I highly recommend that you also get a GPS tracker for your dog, that way when your dog is out walking with the dog walker you know exactly where your pooch is every step of the way.
 The tracker I have for my dogs is Whistle.
 Works well, easy to use app and affordable.

 12. Purchase dental chews

 Giving your dog plenty of her own toys and dental chews will help prevent her from gnawing on your things.
 Additionally, dental chews help to keep her teeth clean and freshen her breath.
-One of the top selling dental chews is Greenies.
+We like the Brite Bite Brushing Sticks.